Kabul bomb targets foreign contractors, kills mostly Afghans

 In a statement the Taliban denied it was behind the attack.
 No group has claimed responsibility.

-Minutes after the explosion, British and U.S. soldiers arrived at the scene in armored vehicles.
+Minutes after the explosion, British and U.S. soldiers arrived at the scene in armoured vehicles.
 Several armed security contractors also pulled up and ran to the blast site.

 "One Resolute Support contracted civilian was killed in the attack and two others died of wounds," said Brian Tribus, a spokesman for the U.S.-led NATO mission known as Resolute Support.
 He did not say what nationalities the dead were.